 Social Media Platforms like Pinterest, Twitter, Facebook, and Instagram, are no longer just a way to post updates and share pictures.
 Now, they are a way to interact with brands and access products and services quickly and conveniently.

+Social Commerce Is a Subset of E-Commerce; in which Online Merchants Sell Products Directly To Consumers, Via Social Media Platforms.

 It’s a Booming Sales Channel that’s Forecasted to Double its Revenues in The US between 2023 and 2025; with the average user spending more and more, with each purchase.